rachel3834/tom_antares/README.md

 # Antares TOM Broker Module

-This module adds an [Antares](https://antares.noao.edu/) support to the TOM Toolkit.
+This module adds [Antares](https://antares.noao.edu/) support to the TOM Toolkit.
 Using this module TOMs can query and listen to Antares streams.

 ## Installation: